 For an eligible project or initiative, choose a name that describes the purpose of the site and service provided.

 For more information about registering a .govt.nz domain, see the Policy for the Moderation and Registration of .govt.nz Internet Domain Names.

 The application form template includes important guidance and context.

 It will ensure you’ve provided enough information for the Domain Name Service Team to make an informed decision.
 You can either submit this form by email or use the information in it to help you complete the online application form in Step 4 below.

 Submit your application

-Approval of applications for names is not automatic or guaranteed.
+Approval is not automatic or guaranteed.
 Each decision is made case by case.